curiousest/session-hourly-rate/analysis.md

 [Predictive analysis notebook](hourly_predictive_analysis.ipynb)

-Next, I made a predictive model to see if the features could be used to predict fill rate, and whether hourly rate was a useful feature in predicting fill rate (meaning it influences fill rate and isn't explained by other features).
+I made a predictive model to see if the features could be used to predict fill rate, and whether hourly rate was a useful feature in predicting fill rate (meaning it influences fill rate and isn't explained by other features).

 First, I made a decision tree model.
 I found that it was overfitting against the time features because it performed more poorly using time features than not using them.
 I guessed that this was because there wasn't enough data for some hourly rates, so I used a Support Vector Regressor.